unruggable-labs/ENSIPs/eip-1.md

 The editors don't pass judgment on ENSIPs.
 We merely do the administrative & editorial part.

-Unlike EIPs however, currently ENS Labs has oversight authority over ENSIPs, and even if an ENSIP meets all the guidlines, it is not guaranteed that the ENSIP will be made final.
+Unlike EIPs, however, currently ENS Labs has oversight authority over ENSIPs, and even if an ENSIP meets all the guidelines, it is not guaranteed that the ENSIP will be made final.

 ## Style Guide